shambog/The_Hobbit_Learns/README.md

 ## The Treasure Hunt Using Q-Learning

 In this journey, there are "50" attempts made by Hobbit.

-In each of those attempts the Hobbit either
+In each of those attempts the Hobbit;

 * ends up getting the treasure (rewards = +1),
 * reaches an obstacle (rewards = -1)
-* stays in the ground state (rewards = 0).
+* moves around and stays in the ground state (rewards = 0).

-The goal is to find the optimum path to the treasure by avoiding all the obstacles.
+The goal is to find the *optimum* path to the treasure by avoiding all the obstacles.

 ## Reinforcement Learning

 Some of the actions the Hobbit can take are;

 * Go UP
-* Go Down
+* Go DOWN
-* Move Left
+* Move LEFT
-* Move Right
+* Move RIGHT

 The learning process has the following methods;